Kapahala26/Kapahala26/README.md

     🔹 Python, Java, JavaScript for Test Automation
     🔹 API Testing (Postman, RestAssured)
     🔹 CI/CD, Test Reporting & Agile Processes

-🚀 What I’m Working On:

-    Building and refining automation test scripts
-    Learning performance & security testing
-    Contributing to open-source QA project

 🔍 Quality is never an accident; it is always the result of intelligent effort. – John Ruskin